 Students can enhance their college experience in one of several First-Year Communities designed to enrich students' social and educational experiences.
 First-Year Communities, part of Parkland's ongoing commitment to a powerful first year experience, are offered for students with different majors or career interests.
 They are also an important component of the college's minority student retention initiatives.
 First-Year Communities encourage students to actively use the skills they are learning in one course and apply it to the content in their other courses.
 Social activities may be planned for the students so they can get to know each other, their instructors, and their campus.
-For more information, contact the Center for Academic Success at 217/353-2005 or the dean of academic services at 217/373-3709 or visit www. parkland.edu/communities.
+For more information, contact the Center for Academic Success at 217/353-2005 or visit parkland.edu/communities.